 Self-confidence can waver during stressful times.
-Thinking about venturing out into the community again after lockdowns and restrictions can create added worry for people living with a lung condition.
+Thinking about venturing out into the community where there are high rates of community transmission can create added worry for people living with a lung condition.
 If you feel like you have lost a lot of self-confidence, a mental health professional can help you.
 But if it is ‘just a bit of a dint’, you might find that you can regain some confidence by calling in your support network.

-As you begin to venture out again, you might want to take a friend or family member with you to act as a back-up person and, if need, provide you with a distraction.
+If you’re venturing out, it might be helpful to take a friend or family member with you to act as a back-up person and, if need, provide you with a distraction.
 You can start with small steps.
-Make your first forays out of the house to well-known places where you feel welcome, comfortable and know the environment.
-After a few outings, challenge yourself to be a bit more adventurous; go somewhere new or stay out longer.
+Make your trips out of the house to well-known places where you feel welcome, comfortable and know the environment.
+It can also help to take your own hand santiser and spare face masks, for example, to help you feel prepared and safe.
+When it’s safe to do so, and if current government restrictions and recommendations allow, challenge yourself to be a bit more adventurous; go somewhere new or stay out longer.
 The worst thing you can do when feeling low in self-confidence is to give in to the feeling.
 Challenge yourself and try not to let your feelings become a bully.